Business Administration - MBA

 - MBA 593 Strategic Management

-In this 36-credit option, students take the 8 core courses and then take the following 4 finance concentration courses:
+In this 36-credit option, students take the 7 MBA core courses, 1 capstone and then take the following 4 finance concentration courses:

 - FIN 512 Investment Analysis